esr360/Kayzen-GS/README.md

 ### Semantic Grid System

-You can use Kayzen GS to build your own grid system using semantic class names whilst retaining complete control over the flexibility of your columns.
+You can use Kayzen-GS to build your own grid system using semantic class names whilst retaining complete control over the flexibility of your columns.

 [View Examples](http://esr360.github.io/Kayzen-GS/#semantic-examples)